newrelic/nri-gcp-l4-proxy/README.md

 Steps:

-- Clone this repo and open a terminal in the folder where you cloned it.
+1. Clone this repo and open a terminal in the folder where you cloned it.
-- Run `make`.
+2. Run `make`.

 The generated binaries will be located at `cmd/bin/`.
 Choose the one for your operating system and architecture.

-## Known limitationd
+## Known limitations

 - No metric deduplication.
 In certain cases (e.g. infra agent failure or reboot), duplicated data might be sent.